gecko0307/dagon2/README.md

 New features:
 - The renderer now leverages SDL GPU, targeting Vulkan instead of OpenGL
 - Improvements in almost every stage of the renderer.
 Many new features such as irradiance mapping, multiple scattering, specular occlusion, and adjustable f0.
 As a result, the rendered image is now comparable to Blender's Eevee
-- Experimental HDR (scRGB) output support, which expands the range of colors and luminance that can be displayed.
+- Experimental HDR (scRGB) output support
-- Supersampling support
+- 2x supersampling support
-- Temporal SSAO
+- Temporal SSAO support
 - BC7 texture compressor based on D port of Rich Geldreich's [bc7enc](https://github.com/richgel999/bc7enc_rdo)
 - Built-in texture caching.
 Abstract resource cache (`dagon.resource.cache`) that can be used for any file types
 - Many new DDS/DXGI formats support